Ride in the Whirlwind: Plot

-A gang of outlaws led by Blind Dick (Harry Dean Stanton) stop a stagecoach, kill the guard and rob the occupants.
-Another trio of cowboys, Vern (Cameron Mitchell), Wes (Jack Nicholson) and Otis (Tom Filer), unknowingly come upon the gang's remote hideout and stop to rest for the night.
+A gang of outlaws led by Blind Dick stop a stagecoach, kill the guard and rob the occupants.
+Another trio of cowboys, Vern, Wes and Otis, unknowingly come upon the gang's remote hideout and stop to rest for the night.
 Neither group of men trusts the other.

 In the morning, they all find themselves surrounded by a vigilante hanging party, and a shootout ensues.
 The outlaws are burned out of their shed and Blind Dick and Indian Joe are hanged by the vigilante posse.
 Otis is shot as Vern and Wes flee, becoming fugitives in a case of mistaken identity and guilt by association.

-Vern and Wes take refuge at a farm belonging to Evan (George Mitchell), who lives with his wife and daughter.
+Vern and Wes take refuge at a farm belonging to Evan, who lives with his wife and daughter.
 Although innocent and not villains, the two hold the family hostage until they can make an escape.
 After a member of the vigilantes passes by and questions Evan, the two try to escape taking Evan's horses.
 Evan shoots and wounds Vern, and Wes shoots and kills Evan.

 Wes and Vern ride off together on one horse with the posse in pursuit.
 Eventually Vern can go no further and falls off the horse, saying "I've bought it."
 Dying, he tells Wes to ride off alone, that the horse cannot carry both of them.

 As he dies, Vern holds off the posse and Wes rides off.